juan-carlos-trimino/fin-finance/README.md

 ```
 $ terraform version
 ```
+<a id="terraform_init"></a>
-To initialize a working directory containing Terraform configuration files. ***This is the first command you should run after writing a new Terraform configuration or cloning an existing configuration from version control.
-It is safe to run this command multiple times.***
+This command initializes a working directory containing Terraform configuration files. ***This is the first command you should run after writing a new Terraform configuration or cloning an existing configuration from version control.
+It is safe to run this command multiple times.*** See [init](https://developer.hashicorp.com/terraform/cli/commands/init) for more information.
 ```
 $ terraform init
 $ terraform -chdir=../tf init